uziasr/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will use media queries to adapt to differently sized devices like desktops, tablets, etc, but they are still equipped with hard coded pixels.
+Pixels do not resize with the browser.
+Fully responsive websites utilize media queries and relative (responsive sizing) sizing such as percentages or rems.

 2. Describe what it means to be mobile first vs desktop first.

+It's the difference between using max-width and min-width when it comes to media queries.
+Desktop first means designing a website starting from none other than the desktop first.
+This technique uses max-width whereas designing a website mobile first will use min-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Since text is defaulted at 16px, by assigning the font size of the entire html to 62.5% of 16px we are assigning our font to 10px (16*.625=10).
+This allows us to use calculate rem as desired pixel divided by 10.
+This works out better than hard coding pixels because it is rem is relative to the default size and therefore scales.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is css with structure and tools for reusability.
+They got variables, mixins with parameters, and even conditionals.
+These three features alone allow the user to write cleaner and concise code.
+The syntax also allows for nesting so code is a lot easier to understand and read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept so far is using mixins with parameters.
+Using flex-box and aligning things the way I want in just one line of code is great!
+As for the most trouble, I have to say it's the organization.
+There are a lot of files to work through, but it's still a lot better than keeping things in one file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.